derek-corcoran-barrios/QuadraticCostScripts/README.md

 MultiSppQuad(Stacklist = BinSpp, Dist = 1000000, name = "Two", costlayer = Cost, nchains = 8)
 ```

-This will create a file called *Two.dat* in your working directory with the data of the two hypothetical species developed for the package.
+This will create a file called *Two.dat* in your working directory with the data of the two hypothetical species developed for the package, the result of this is stored in this repository.

 ### Going from .dat files to optimization results